PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: PiDRAM

 \subsection{\X Prototype}

-\atb{We develop a prototype of the \X framework on an FPGA-based platform.
-We use the Xilinx ZC706 FPGA board~\cite{zc706} to interface with real DDR3 modules.
-We utilize the existing RISC-V based SoC generator, rocket-chip~\cite{asanovic2016rocket}, to provide system support.
-Our custom supervisor software extends the RISC-V PK to support the necessary OS primitives on \X's prototype.}
+\Copy{R3/7B}{\atb{We develop a prototype of the \X framework on an FPGA-based platform.
+We use the Xilinx ZC706 FPGA board~\cite{zc706} to interface with real DDR3 modules. {Xilinx provides a DDR3 PHY IP~\cite{virtex7mig} that exposes a low-level ``DFI'' interface~\cite{dfi} to the DDR3 module on the board.
+We use this interface to issue DRAM commmands to the DDR3 module.} We use the existing RISC-V based SoC generator, \omi{Rocket Chip}~\cite{asanovic2016rocket}, to {generate the RISC-V hardware system}.
+Our custom supervisor software extends the RISC-V Proxy Kernel~\cite{riscv-pk} to support the necessary OS primitives on \X's prototype.} Figure~\ref{fig:prototype} shows our prototype.}

+\Copy{R1/1B}{{{\textbf{Simulation Infrastructure.} To aid the users in testing} the correctness of any modifications they make on top of PiDRAM, we provide the developers with a Verilog simulation {environment} that injects regular READ/WRITE commands and custom commands (e.g., update {the Configurable Register File (CRF)}, perform RowClone-Copy, generate random numbers) to the memory controller.
+When used in conjunction with the Micron DDR3 Verilog model provided by Xilinx~\cite{virtex7mig}, the simulation environment can help the developers to easily understand if something unexpected is happening in their implementation (e.g., {if} timing {parameters} are violated).}}

+\omi{\textbf{Open Source Repository.} We make PiDRAM freely available to the research community as open source software at \url{https://github.com/CMU-SAFARI/PiDRAM}.
+Our repository includes the full PiDRAM prototype that has RowClone (Section~\ref{sec:rowclone}) and D-RaNGe (Section~\ref{sec:drange}) implemented end-to-end on the RISC-V system.}